AlienCoffee/Cave/README.md

 Maze looks like a tiled field with passages on sides.
 Some of passages are absent at all.
 Some of passages can be closed with gates.
 To open them you should find one of corrresponding tumbler and activate it.

+### Search for help

+If you liked the idea of this game then you can help us to draw textures of tiles and decorations (and other).
+We are intersted in improving this game but we don't have good artist for that.

+Coordinates for application: [@Shemplo](https://t.me/shemplo) (telegram)